MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/macros.md

 ---
-title: "Macros in the Customer Service workspace and Omnichannel Administration app | MicrosoftDocs"
+title: "Macros in the Customer Service workspace app | MicrosoftDocs"
 description: "This topic provides information about the different macros that can be made available to agents and how to configure them in app profile manager."
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi
-ms.date: 07/13/2021
+ms.date: 10/01/2021
 ms.topic: article
 ---

 # Automate tasks with macros

 ## Overview of macros